fastomop/medA2A_implementation/README.md

 pip install -e .

 # That's it!
 The OMCP server is automatically included as a submodule
-# with the robust implementation for database lock prevention
 ```

 **For existing repositories:**